Nmounce/Call-Me-Nikki/README.md

     *Dominique Mounce (Nmounce)- https://github.com/Nmounce/

 ##Contributing
-    Shout out to Ryan Skog, TA and all around knowedgable guy who helped troubleshoot and de-bug issues within this module.
+    Shout out to UC Davis Coding BootCamp Instructors and TA's- all around knowledgeable guys who helped troubleshoot and de-bug issues within this module.

 ##Project status
     Development is currently underway as part of an on-going project.